rtalexk/asg_ensure_ammount_services/README.md

 ### Target Group

 Your load balancer routes requests to the targets in this target group using the protocol and port that you specify, and performs health checks on the targets using these health check settings.
-Note that each target group can be associated with only one load balancer.

 ```bash
 (bash) $ aws elbv2 create-target-group --name asg-instances --target-type instance --vpc-id vpc-d64fd4ac \